The Fourth Alabama Painting by Don Troiani

 AbingDon to Richmond and Ashland, Company L (1st)/D (2nd), 30 May-22 June, 1861

 The Washington Mounted Rifles (102) was ordered to Richmond, Henrico County, Virginia, in the afternoon on 30 May, 1861, and arrived Wytheville, Wythe County, Virginia, on 1 June, 1861.
-The company arrived at the Camp of Instruction/ Lee, Hermitage Agricultural Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Deep Run Turnpike, two miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, Virginia, Richmond, Henrico County, Virginia, on 17 June, 1861.
+The company arrived at the Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Broad Street, two and a quarter miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, Virginia, Richmond, Henrico County, Virginia, on 17 June, 1861.

 Abingdon, Washington County, Virginia, 30 May, 1861: The Washington Mounted Rifles, under the command of Colonel S V Fulkerson, Virginia Volunteers, was stationed at Abingdon, Washington County, Virginia, 30 May, 1861.

-Note: The Washington Mounted Rifles was stationed at old Glade Spring Presbyterian Church, Glade Spring, Washington County, Virginia, in the morning on 31 May, 1861, and at Camp of Instruction/ Lee, Hermitage Agricultural Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Deep Run Turnpike, two miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, Virginia, between 17 and 22 June, 1861.
+Note: The Washington Mounted Rifles was stationed at old Glade Spring Presbyterian Church, Glade Spring, Washington County, Virginia, in the morning on 31 May, 1861, and at Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Broad Street, two and a quarter miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, Virginia, between 17 and 22 June, 1861.

-Camp of Instruction/ Lee, Hermitage Agricultural Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad & Deep Run Turnpike, two miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, to Hanover County, Virginia, 22 June, 1861: The Washington Mounted Rifles was ordered to Ashland, Hanover County, Virginia, by Special Orders No.63, Headquarters of the Division, Richmond, Henrico County, Virginia, on 22 June, 1861, dated 21 June, 1861, and was stationed at Camp Ashland, Slash Cottage, on the Richmond, Fredericksburg & Potomac Railroad, west of Ashland, Hanover County, Virginia, between 22 June and 2 July, 1861.
+Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad & Broad Street, two & a quarter miles northwest of the Capitol, Capitol Hill, Richmond, Henrico County, to Hanover County, Virginia, 22 June, 1861: The Washington Mounted Rifles was ordered to Ashland, Hanover County, Virginia, by Special Orders No.63, Headquarters of the Division, Richmond, Henrico County, Virginia, on 22 June, 1861, dated 21 June, 1861, and was stationed at Camp Ashland, Slash Cottage, on the Richmond, Fredericksburg & Potomac Railroad, west of Ashland, Hanover County, Virginia, between 22 June and 2 July, 1861.

 Note: Lieutenant Colonel C W Field, Provisional Army of Virginia, was assigned to command Camp Ashland, Slash Cottage, on the Richmond, Fredericksburg & Potomac Railroad, west of Ashland, Hanover County, Virginia, by Special Orders No.201, Paragraph V, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, on 24 June, 1861.